 Origin: From the stories of tyranny and debauchery to his unmistakable chin, Emperor Nero is easily one of the most infamous leaders in Roman history.

 He certainly had a strong affinity to violence—Nero attempted to murder his own mother several times before finally succeeding, and also killed at least one of his wives.
 His demise ended the Judio-Claudian dynasty and left a legacy of chaos, leading to the disastrous "Year of Four Emperors" that left Rome without a clear ruler.
-However, the one thing Nero probably didn't do was famously play the fiddle as Rome burned down—though his reputation for sadism and cruelty certainly make it believable.
+However, the one thing Nero probably didn't do was play his fiddle as Rome burned down—this is only a myth, although his reputation certainly makes it believable.

 ----- ----- -----